ykashou/latex-elder-theory/progress_summary.md

 ## Conclusion

-The Elder Theory mathematical framework has made significant progress, with over half of the planned mathematical components now complete.
-The core mathematical foundations, memory complexity analysis, heliomorphic functions, loss function analysis, and orbital mechanics sections are substantially complete.
-Focus is now shifting to the cross-domain knowledge transfer aspects, theoretical computer science elements, and information theory sections.
+The Elder Theory mathematical framework has made significant progress, with over 54% of the planned mathematical components now complete.
+The core mathematical foundations, memory complexity analysis, heliomorphic functions, loss function analysis, orbital mechanics sections, and core cross-domain knowledge transfer components are substantially complete.
+All critical-priority tasks have now been completed.

+Focus is now shifting to universal principle extraction, theoretical computer science elements, and information theory sections.
+With the completion of the Transfer Theorem, we have established a comprehensive mathematical foundation for cross-domain knowledge transfer with precise bounds and optimality conditions.

-The remaining work will focus on formalizing the transfer theorems, universal principle extraction, computational complexity analysis, and standardizing notation across the entire framework.
+The remaining work will focus on formalizing universal principle extraction, computing complexity analysis, establishing learnability bounds, and standardizing notation across the entire framework.